 The Scramble for AfricaEuropean powers were engaged in a scramble to acquire new colonies, many of which were in Africa.
 One of Britain's main rivals in this competition to enlarge the Empire was Germany that already possessed South West Africa.
 Given the historical association between Germany and the Boers there was concern in Britain that Germany might seek to establish friendly relations with the Transvaal, especially as by 1895 there were over 5,000 Germans living in the Transvaal and formed a well-established and prosperity pro Kruger community.
 A strong Transvaal with the support of Germany might come to dominate south Africa and become a threat to Britain's strategic position at the Cape.

-A map showing the extent of the territories of the British South Africa Company (in red and pink)
+A map showing the territories of the British South Africa Company.

 Tensions between the Transvaal and the Cape Colony grow